 Andreas Marschik was given a place as a substitute in the Gewandhaus Orchestra in Leipzig, until he passed his examination as a soloist which special honors in 1985 and became solo violist in the Grosses Rundfunkorchester Leipzig.
 He recorded several solo concertos with this orchestra.

-In 1989 Marschik fled to the Federal Republic of Germany and since then has performed with many different chamber music ensembles in Europe and Asia.
-He is violist in the Grieg Quartett München and since 1990 he has been a member of the Symphonieorchester des Bayerischen Rundfunks.
+Since 1989 he has performed with many different chamber music ensembles in Europe and Asia.
+He was violist in the Grieg Quartett München and since 1990 he has been a member of the Symphonieorchester des Bayerischen Rundfunks.